-Screen mirroring is not an online meeting, desktop sharing or video conferencing software like GoToMeeting or join.me.
-Rather, screen-mirroring technology requires devices to be on the same Wifi network and generally in the same room for viewing purposes.
+Screen mirroring is not the same thing as online meeting software, desktop sharing software or video conferencing software, such as GoToMeeting or join.me.
+Rather, screen-mirroring technology usually requires the sending and receiving devices to be on the same network and generally in the same room for viewing purposes.
 Since connections are point-to-point and remain on the local network, screen data never crosses the internet.

-Screen mirroring requires a screen-sending technology such as Apple’s AirPlay or Google’s Google Cast and a screen-receiving technology such as Apple TV or Chromecast.
+Screen mirroring requires a screen-sending protocol.
+Great examples of this are Apple AirPlay and Google Cast.
+It also requires a screen-receiving receiver, such as Apple TV or Chromecast.

-Educators, business professionals and general consumers use screen-mirroring technology for in-class content sharing, collaboration, meetings and home entertainment.
+Screen mirroring is used in schools, homes and businesses for in-class content sharing, collaboration, meetings and home entertainment.

 Screen-mirroring technology is used in K-12 and higher education to promote collaboration, display student work and add mobility to instructional delivery.
-Screen-mirroring solutions that have cross-platform compatibility are ideal for education settings because a wide number of device types are used in schools.
+Screen-mirroring solutions that have cross-platform compatibility are ideal for education settings because a wide range of device types are frequently used in schools.